\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: Examples and further applications

 Enriques surfaces which are MDS are very special inside the 10-dimensional moduli space of Enriques surfaces.
 In fact they correspond to those admitting a finite automorphism group \cite[Thm.~5.1.3.12]{ADHL} and explicitly classified by Kondo \cite{Kondo}: namely they consist of two 1-dimensional fa\-mi\-lies and five 0-dimensional fa\-mi\-lies (see also \cite[Thm.~5.1.6.1]{ADHL}).
 The following result was firstly conjectured by Dolgachev \cite[Conj.~4.7]{Dolgachev} and then proved by Kondo \cite[Cor.~6.3]{Kondo}.

 \begin{theorem}[Dolgachev-Kondo] Let $X$ be an Enriques surface and $\widetilde{X}$ its K3 universal covering.
 Then $\Aut(\widetilde{X})$ is infinite. \end{theorem}

-Since an Enriques surface $X$ is smooth, the canonical 1-covering of $X$, whose existence is guaranteed by Theorem~\ref{thm:notors1-cov} when $X$ is a MDS, is actually unramified by Lemma~\ref{lem:estensione}, so giving precisely the universal topological covering $\phi:\widetilde{X}\twoheadrightarrow X$.
-Then the previous Dolgachev-Kondo Theorem implies that $\widetilde{X}$ cannot be a MDS, by \cite[Thm.~5.1.3.12]{ADHL}, that is \emph{the canonical closed embedding $\widetilde{X}\hookrightarrow \widetilde{W}$ cannot be a neat embedding}.
+Since an Enriques surface $X$ is smooth, the canonical 1-covering of $X$, whose existence is guaranteed by Theorem~\ref{thm:notors1-cov} when $X$ is a MDS, is actually unramified by Corollary~\ref{cor:ZNpurity}, so giving precisely the universal topological covering $\phi:\widetilde{X}\twoheadrightarrow X$.
+Then Dolgachev-Kondo Theorem \ref{thm:D-K} implies that $\widetilde{X}$ cannot be a MDS, by \cite[Thm.~5.1.3.12]{ADHL}, that is \emph{the canonical closed embedding $\widetilde{X}\hookrightarrow \widetilde{W}$ cannot be a neat embedding}.

 Anyway, Theorem~\ref{thm:notors1-cov} allows us to conclude some interesting properties of the canonical toric embedding $X\hookrightarrow W$, of a Mori Dream Enriques surface $X$, and its lifting to canonical 1-coverings $\widetilde{X}\hookrightarrow\widetilde{W}$, summarized as follows: